ddbj/www/_ddbj/qualifiers-e.md

 ### /country<a name="country"></a><span class="right-alignment">[Feature Table Definition](/ddbj/feature-table-e.html#country)</span>

 Definition
 : locality of isolation of the sequenced sample indicated in terms of political names for nations, oceans or seas, followed by regions and localities
+We can NOT accept multiple localities in one qualifier.
+In cases of identical sequences observed, in principle, please separately submit your data into [multiple records per locality](/ddbj/representative-sequence-e.html ).

 Value format
 : &lt;country&gt;[:&lt;free-text for geographical name&gt;]